ukatc/AtLAST_sensitivity_calculator/docs/source/installation.rst

 Eventually this calculator will be hosted on a server and made available publicly, however for the time being it can be downloaded from this repo and run locally.

-To install the package the necessary steps are:
+To install the sensitivity calculator:

 1. Clone this github repo: